sal55/langs/MLang.md/Mfeatures.md

     int16    i16
     int32    i32
     int64    i64
-    int128   i128

     word8    u8      Unsigned integers
     word16   u16
     word32   u32
     word64   u64
-    word128  u128

     real32   r32     Floating point
     real64   r64

-    char     (c8)
+    char
-    char64   (c64)
+    char64
+    bool8
+    bool64

 Common aliases:

     int    =  int64
     word   =  word64
     real   =  real64
     byte   =  word8
+    bool   =  bool64

-(There had been also machine types for 32/64 bit ints, words and pointers, but since I've settled on 64 bit targets with everything 64 bits, those has been dropped.)
+(There had been also machine types for 32/64 bit ints, words and pointers, but since I've settled on 64 bit targets with everything 64 bits, those have been dropped.)

 ### Type of Integer Constants
 These are defaults before any casts are applied, depending on the magnitude of the constant:

     0      to 2**63-1         int64 (see note)
     2**63  to 2**64-1         word64
-    2**64  to 2**127-1        int128
+    2**64  to ...
+(Overflow)
-    2**127 to 2**128-1        word128
-    2**128 and above          decimal type (not implemented in this version)

-(No suffixes are used to force a particular type, except that in the next M version -L is used to force a decimal type for integers and floats.
-To force a type, just use a cast, eg. word64(0).)
+* Some machines of M had i128/u128 types, and also had some preparatory supportd bignums.
+But I decided not use add bignums, and 128-bit types were dropped.
+They just weren't enough and needed too much support

-**Note:** in some contexts, when an int64 constant is combined with a word64 operand, then the constant is considered to be word64 too.
+* In some contexts, when an int64 constant is combined with a word64 operand, then the constant is considered to be word64 too.
 The ensures the whole operation is unsigned.
 Otherwise, because int64 is domninant, in an operation like this:

     word64 a = 0xFFFF'FFFF'FFFF'FFFF
     if a > 5 then ...